Rabies Day Out

 (4:34 – 5:05)

 The first was The Murders in the Rue Morgue in 1932, starring Bela Lugosi.
-This was followed by The Black Cat and The Raven in 1935.
+And this was followed by The Black Cat and The Raven in 1935.
 A hallmark of these movies was that they starred a trio of actors, Bela Lugosi, Boris Karloff, and Lon Chaney Jr. These actors would go on to play in the most well-known movies that, when you go trick-or-treating later on, that you would kind of recognize their characters.

 (5:05 – 5:27)